Elphel/oc_jpegencode_vdt/README.md

 oc_jpegencode_vdt
 =================
-This repository is fork of a fork - it is taken from [https://github.com/chiggs/oc_jpegencode](https://github.com/chiggs/oc_jpegencode), just added Eclipse/[VDT](https://github.com/Elphel/vdt-plugin) project files so it can be imported into IDE and run there.
+This repository is fork of a fork - it is taken from [https://github.com/chiggs/oc_jpegencode](https://github.com/chiggs/oc_jpegencode), just added Eclipse/[VDT](https://github.com/Elphel/vdt-plugin) project files, made a few other changes so it can be imported into IDE as Eclipse project and run there.

 __These Verilog source files are not related to any of Elphel camera projects.__

 Instructions below are preserved from the original (first fork) repo.
 With [VDT plugin](https://github.com/Elphel/vdt-plugin) you need to install the plugin following the instructions and/or video tutorial, then clone this project and open it in VDT.